 In addition to tourists, City of Darwin aims for the development to also meet the needs and wants of residents in the Darwin municipality and wider Darwin region.
 A new and innovative recreational facility such as a man-made surfing facility, provides a new and unique recreational space to attract and retain residents in the region seeking a greater range of facilities for recreation, community gathering and networking and leisure spaces.

 The global surf industry economy is valued at approximately US$130 billion.
-With 6 million surfers based in Asia and 6.5 million in Oceania, Darwin’s climate and location as Australia’s closest capital city to growing Asian markets, make it the perfect destination to leverage the growing surf
+With six million surfers based in Asia and six and a half million in Oceania, Darwin’s climate and location as Australia’s closest capital city to growing Asian markets, make it the perfect destination to leverage the growing surf economy.

 A postcard-perfect coastal city, Darwin boasts magnificent sunsets, breath-taking ocean views and golden beaches.
 You can view a 360-degree panoramic of Darwin City by downloading the City of Darwin Virtual Reality App.